Sustainable Finance Infographic

 Access for SMEs and Citizens

-The European Commission (EC) will ask the European Banking Authority for advice on the definition and possible supporting tools for green retail loans and mortgages to encourage green retail lending (Q2 2022).
 The EC will also offer technical support to Member States to facilitate the access of SMEs to sustainable finance advisory services and to gain easy access to sustainable financing (through its Technical Support Instrument under Regulation (EU) 2021/240) by 2023.
-In line with the proposal for a Corporate Sustainability Reporting Directive, the European Financial Reporting Advisory Group will prepare a simplified voluntary sustainability reporting standard to allow SMEs to report on sustainability risks and impacts and thereby increase their visibility towards investors.
+In line with the Corporate Sustainability Reporting Directive, the European Financial Reporting Advisory Group will prepare a simplified voluntary sustainability reporting standard to allow SMEs to report on sustainability risks and impacts and thereby increase their visibility to investors.

 Financial Literacy & Investment Advice